syncfusion-content/blazor-docs/blazor/maps/markers.md

 ## Repositioning the marker using drag and drop

 The markers on the map can be dragged and dropped to change their position.
-To enable marker drag and drop, set the [EnableDrag]() property to **true** in the `MapsMarker` tag.
+To enable marker drag and drop, set the [EnableDrag]() property to **true** in the `MapsMarker` setting.

 ```cshtml
 @using Syncfusion.Blazor.Maps